MitoMonkey/MoveX/readme.md

 MERN Tech stack (only the frontend is built using React library)
 * Code editor: VS Code (with ESLint)
 * MongoDB with hosting of the database on MongoDB Atlas
-* Heroku to host the app
+* Render.com to host the app
 * (Postman to test the API endpoints)
 * Node.js
 * Node dependencies: